 … Or with Telling the Insurance Company to Talk to Your Lawyer

-Please speak with an attorney before you speak to anyone else about your accident.
+Please speak with an attorney before you speak to anyone else about your Florida auto accident.
 If you’ve been injured in an accident where someone else is at fault, you have a right to seek compensation for the damages resulting from your injuries.

 Don’t let some careless words prevent you from collecting the full compensation you deserve after being injured in an accident.
-The best way to protect yourself after an accident in Lakeland is to hire an experienced personal injury attorney to handle your case.
+The best way to protect yourself after an accident is to hire an experienced personal injury attorney to handle your case.